0xJuancito/multichain-auditor/README.md

 💡 Check that the price feed for the desired pair is supported on all of the deployed chains.

-💡 Check that the correct addresses are set correctly for each chain if they are hardcoded.
+💡 Check that the correct addresses are set for each chain if they are hardcoded.

 ### AMM pools `token0` and `token1` order